dwojtasik/qget/README.rst

       how much asynchronous connections can be achieved to URL.
       If set to 0 test will be omitted.
 Defaults to 5. chunk_bytes (int, optional): Chunk of data read in iteration from url and save to part file in bytes.
       Will be used also when rewriting parts to output file.
+If limit is supplied this can be override for stream iteration.
 Defaults to 2621440. max_part_mb (float, optional): Desirable (if possible) max part size in megabytes.
+Defaults to 5. limit (str, optional): Download rate limit in MBps.
+Can be supplied with unit as "Nunit", eg. "5M".
+      Valid units (case insensitive): b, k, m, g, kb, mb, gb.
+0 bytes will be treat as no limit.
+      Defaults to None.
-Defaults to 5. tmp_dir (str, optional): Temporary directory path.
+  tmp_dir (str, optional): Temporary directory path.
 If not set it points to OS tmp directory.
       Defaults to None.
   debug (bool, optional): Debug flag.
 Defaults to False.